unknow112/NSIETE-project-2019/README.md

 ## Project Structure

-There are many python files in this repository, we provide list with short description to each file:
+There are many python and other important files in this repository, we provide list with short description to each file:

  - [create_dataset](create_dataset.py) take list of images crop them to square and resize them to 32x32px images
  - [discriminator](discriminator.py) source code for Discriminator